EXAMPLES OF STUDENT COURSE WORK:

 INTERNATIONAL DOCUMENTARY, "CLASS OF 2032"

-Samantha Olschan is an award-winning transmedia artist & educator who works across animation, art, design, and visualization for tv, films, documentaries, and media agencies.
-Her creative practice investigates how storytelling, motion design, & experiential narrative can be of service to underrepresented and/or underserved communities.
+Samantha Olschan is an award-winning transmedia artist & educator who works across animation, art, and design for films, brands, and experiential media.
+Her creative practice investigates how storytelling, motion design, & experimental narrative can be of service to underrepresented and/or underserved communities.
 As an educator, she combines collaborative, game-based & project-based learning in the classroom with digital media as a learning aid.

 Recent exhibitions and screenings include the Black Maria Film & Video Festival, P.O.V.
 Series (PBS), The ShortList (PBS), Hollywood North Film Awards, Womenwhodraw.com, FrackFest, Visionfest, Tribeca Cinemas, Bumbershoot, New Haven International Film Festival, Seattle International Film Festival, Boston Cinema Census, Boston Underground Film Festival, Conversations at the Edge, The Gene Siskel Film Center, Marblehead Film Festival & the Skopelos Foundation for the Arts in Greece.

 Teaching appointments in animation, media, and design include the University of Connecticut, Pratt Institute, Wesleyan University, Quinnipiac University, Columbia College, New York Film Academy & The School of the Art Institute of Chicago.
 M.F.A. in Film, Video & New Media: Animation from The School of the Art Institute of Chicago.
 B.F.A in Fine Arts: Electronic & Time-Based Media from Carnegie Mellon University.